 The Kaiserslautern chapter of the Democrats Abroad celebrates its 35 year anniversary!
 Time to look back on the work of the organization, the efforts to register Americans abroad, the current political climate and to discuss what is planned for the next 35 years!
-Our director Dr. Sirakov will talk about this and more with Candice Kerestan, the Democrats Abroad Germany Chair and Ron Schlundt, Treasurer of Democrats Abroad Germany and also the founder of the Kaiserslautern chapter.
-There will also be information available on how to register to vote, merchandise, and much more!
+Our director Dr. Sirakov will talk about this and more with Candice Kerestan, the Democrats Abroad Germany Chair and Ron Schlundt, Treasurer of Democrats Abroad Germany and also the founder of the Kaiserslautern chapter as well as Terese Sarno, Democrats Abroad Kaiserslautern Chapter Chair.
+There will also be information available on how to register to vote and much more!

 About the Democrats Abroad

 Democrats Abroad was founded in the mid 1960’s primarily in the United Kingdom when it was called Americans Abroad for Johnson, but we had our first delegates to the National Democratic Convention as Democrats Abroad in 1976.
 The Germany group was founded shortly before that with meetings in Frankfurt.
 Members from Kaiserslautern attended the Frankfurt meetings in the early 1980’s, and were soon encouraged to form their own group in 1984.
 When the Frankfurt group became inactive, Kaiserslautern became the headquarters of Democrats Abroad in Germany from the mid 1980’s to the mid 1990’s.
 Democrats Abroad Germany worked to form new groups in Berlin, Munich, and Heidelberg, and revitalize the Frankfurt chapter.
 There are now 12 chapters in Germany and the total Germany membership has grown from fewer than 100 members in 1984 to about 10,000 today.